solana-developers/solana-actions/packages/actions-spec/README.md

   message?: string;
   links?: {
     /**
-     * the next action in a successive chain of actions to be obtained and/or rendered
+     * The next action in a successive chain of actions to be obtained after
-     * to the user after the previous was successful */
+     * the previous was successful.
-    next: string | NextAction<T | "action">;
+     */
+    next: NextActionLink;
   };
 }
 ```